dekamps/funding-calls/README.md

   *URL*: https://www.ukri.org/opportunity/technological-innovation-for-understanding-cancers-of-unmet-need/
   *Description*: Apply to attend a sandpit workshop to develop research applications for technological innovations for understanding of cancers of unmet need.
  We welcome applications from eligible researchers, within a wide range of disciplines including: medical, biological, chemical, **data science**, engineering and physical sciences.
 At the sandpit workshop attendees will create research project proposals together.
 The full economic cost of projects developed at the sandpit can be up to £500,000.
 MRC will typically fund 80% of the full economic cost.
 Projects can last up to 36 months.
-  *Note*: This is a so-called sandpit.
+  **Note: This is a so-called sandpit.**